tarwn/lessthandot-hugo/blogs/content/posts/2010-06-17-virtual-lab-2008-r2-domain-controller-ba.md

   Larger networks may want to create groups to handle permissions and then create accounts for individual servers and assign them the correct group membership.
 This second route reduces risk but heightens the level of work necessary to manage the accounts.
 In this situation, I would suggest using Managed Service accounts rather than standard user accounts, as they can be assigned the same types of group permissions but reduce a portion of the overhead in administering the accounts.
 </div>

-On the AD DS server open the “Active Directory User and Computers” screen again.
-While there is a “Users” container already available in the interface, we're going to create a new Organizational Unit (OU) named “Service Accounts” to store these accounts.
+On the AD DS server open the "Active Directory User and Computers" screen again.
+While there is a "Users" container already available in the interface, we're going to create a new Organizational Unit (OU) named "Service Accounts" to store these accounts.

 To create the new OU, we right-click the Domain (in my case _avl.local_) and select New -> Organizational Unit.
-In the dialog we enter the name, in my case “Service Accounts”, and press Ok.
+In the dialog we enter the name, in my case "Service Accounts", and press Ok.

 <div class="screenshot">
   <a href="http://www.tiernok.com/LTDBlog/BasicDC/5_config.png" title="View Fullsize" target="_blank"><img src="http://www.tiernok.com/LTDBlog/BasicDC/5_config.png" alt="Creating a new OU" /></a><br /> AD – Creating a new OU
 </div>

-Right clicking the new “Service Accounts” container and selecting New > User opens the new user dialog.
+Right clicking the new "Service Accounts" container and selecting New > User opens the new user dialog.

 <div class="screenshot">
   <a href="http://www.tiernok.com/LTDBlog/BasicDC/6_config.png" title="View Fullsize" target="_blank"><img src="http://www.tiernok.com/LTDBlog/BasicDC/6_config.png" alt="Creating a new Service User" /></a><br /> AD – Creating a new Service User
 </div>

-As this is the domain account for our SQL Server services, I have chosen the name “SQL Server Service Account” and a username of “sqladmin”.
+As this is the domain account for our SQL Server services, I have chosen the name "SQL Server Service Account" and a username of "sqladmin".

 On the next step we will also ensure that our password won't expire in the middle of the night by verifying the checked defaults and modifying a few.